MicrosoftDocs/powerquery-docs/powerquery-docs/error-handling.md

 Using the same sample data source as the previous section, the new goal is to create a new column for the **Final Rate**.
 If the value from the **Standard Rate** exists, then that value will be used.
 Otherwise the value from the **Special Rate** column will be used, except for the rows with any `#REF!` error.

 >[!Note]
 > The sole purpose of excluding the `#REF!` error is for demonstration purposes.
-With the concepts showcased in this article, you can target any error reasons, messages, or details of your choice.
+With the concepts showcased in this article, you can target any fields of your choice from the error record.

 When you select any of the whitespace next to the error value, you get the details pane at the bottom of the screen.
 The details pane contains both the error reason, `DataFormat.Error`, and the error message, `Invalid cell value '#REF!'`: